feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 - if the problem is big, document your finding on a GitHub issue or a Jira ticket or whatever you use, bring it up when you can.

-Other than that, it's all excuses - and we all do that, because it is **so easy** to say "I'll fix it later" and forgetting about it.
+Other than that, it's all excuses - and we all do that because it is **so easy** to say "I'll fix it later" and forgetting about it.

 To hack myself, I usually think something like: